monash-human-power/MHP-website/src/markdown/subteams.md

     description: The primary purpose of the Materials subteam is to prototype and manufacture the fairing.
 This includes undergoing a design process to test and optimise the quality of the fairing to ensure the aerodynamic performance of the bike and rider safety.
-They research the most viable methods and materials to produce the fairing.
+They also carry out extensive research to find the most viable methods and materials to produce the fairing.
 Currently, the fairing is fabricated using a resin infusion technique, which uses epoxy resin and carbon fibre.
 The Materials subteam uses power tools, applies surface finishing processes and creates composite components in order to produce the fairing.
     button_text: ""
     button_href: ""
     image: ../images/materials.jpg